My Little Pony: Equestria Girls – Rollercoaster of Friendship: Release

-Rollercoaster of Friendship premiered on Discovery Family as part of its "Summer Surprises" programming block on July 6, 2018.
-Much like its predecessor Forgotten Friendship, the special was edited down into a 50-minute original cut of five episodes on Hasbro's YouTube channel.
+Rollercoaster of Friendship premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) as part of its "Summer Surprises" programming block on July 6, 2018.

+Home media and streaming

+On YouTube, Hasbro's official channel released the special in five parts.
 Its first episode was uploaded on August 31, 2018 and its last episode on September 28.

-Episodes

-Home media and streaming

 On October 1, 2018, the special was made available for streaming on Netflix in the United States alongside Forgotten Friendship.

 Bundled with Forgotten Friendship, the special was also released on DVD on November 1, 2018 in the United Kingdom.